rust-lang/rust-by-example/examples/type/literals/input.md

 suffix.

 The type of unsuffixed literals will depend on how they are used.
-If no constraint exists, integer literals will default to `int`, and floating point literals will default to `f64` .
+If no constraint exists, the compiler will raise an error.

 {literals.play}